CRM vs Marketing Automation

 What is Marketing Automation?

-Marketing automation refers to a system that is used to automate, analyse and streamline marketing workflows and tasks.
-This includes customer retention, lead generation and segmentation, lead nurturing, account-based marketing and relationship marketing.
+Marketing automation refers to a system used to automate, analyse and streamline marketing workflows and tasks.
+This includes customer retention, lead generation and segmentation, lead nurturing, account-based marketing, and relationship marketing.

 Core features and functionalities of Marketing Automation

-- Marketing automation helps you generate and nurture leads through tools such as forms that can be embedded on your website, emails or social media.
+- Marketing automation helps you generate and nurture leads through tools such as forms embedded on your website, emails, or social media.

-- Through marketing automation, you can segment your leads into groups based on information about them such as preferences, location, and interests.
+- Through marketing automation, you can segment your leads into groups based on their preferences, location, and interests.
 This allows you to send them only relevant content.

 - You can use marketing automation to personalise content which increases your lead engagement and conversions.

 - Marketing automation allows you to use templates to build emails and send them out through drip campaigns.